priestc/moneywagon/README.md

     >>> get_current_price(‘btc’, ‘eur’, useragent=‘My custom app 0.3b2’)
     (391.324, 'BTER (calculated)')

 If an external service is down, or the API has changed, or the currency pairs is not implemented, an exception will be raised:

-    >>> get_current_price('ltc', 'mex')
+    >>> get_current_price(‘nxt’, 'mex')
     [big ugly exception]

 Low level API